Whether youre here for a week or here to stay, here are the top 10 things you must do while youre in the midstate.

 Several local farms offer opportunities to buy fresh, seasonal produce on site or even pick your own.

 Elliott Farms, which is located off Holley Road in Lizella, has a variety of produce all year long.
 Visitors can pick strawberries, blackberries, blueberries, pole beans, scuppernongs, muscadines and pumpkins as the produce is in season.
 Elliott also sells ice cream.
-The farm also lets visitors wander around and check out the farm animals, including goats, peacocks, donkeys, horses, chickens and cows.
+The farm lets visitors wander around and check out the farm animals, which include goats, peacocks, donkeys, horses, chickens and cows.

-Deer Creek Farms in Forsyth also offers fresh produce and allows visitors to pick strawberries and pumpkins when they are in season.
-The farm, which is off Jenkins Road, specializes in strawberries, blackberries, blueberries, garden vegetables and fresh jam and jellies.
+Deer Creek Farms in Forsyth also offers fresh produce and allows visitors to pick some of its seasonal items.
+The farm, which is off Jenkins Road, specializes in pumpkins, blackberries, blueberries, corn, tomatoes, squash, okra, peppers and fresh jam and jellies.

 Lane Southern Orchards in Fort Valley is known as a peach powerhouse, but it also offers opportunities to pick strawberries in the spring and pumpkins in the fall.
 The fall also brings a corn maze.

 In the summer months, Dickey Farms, another large peach grower, is open for visitors.
 The farm, which is located off Old Highway 341 in Musella, sells fresh peaches and ice cream at the packing houses retail store.
-This is generally open from May until Aug.
-1.
+This is generally open daily from mid-May until mid-August.

 4. Take architectural and historical tours of downtown Macon